AI Search Optimization

 What Profound is:

-• Profound is an AI Visibility platform that helps credit union teams monitor public AI answers.
+• Profound is an AI visibility platform that tracks how a credit union appears in model answers.

 Why Profound ranks highly: